MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 The parquet file represents the data in your table that was made available in OneLake in Delta Lake format.

-> [!IMPORTANT]
-> It might take up to a few hours for the parquet file to appear after turning on OneLake availability.

 ### Properties

-You can view the properties of the delta log folder, the individual JSON files, or the parquet file.
+You can view the properties of the delta log folder, individual JSON files, or parquet files.
 The properties include the resource name, the resource type, the URL, relative path, and the datetime the resource was last modified.

 1. To view the resource's properties, hover over the folder or file and then select the **More menu [...]** > **Properties**.